47-dev/Anti-Accident-Detection-Model/README.md

 ### Overview:
-The goal of this project is to develop a machine learning-based system that can detect potential vehicle accidents by monitoring the driver's eyes, face, and head gesture movements in real-time.
-The system will be capable of identifying signs of driver drowsiness, distraction, and other dangerous behaviors that can lead to accidents.
+The objective of this research is to create a Deep Learning-based system that can recognize impending fatal crashes by continuously observing the driver's head, facial, and eye movements.
+The technology will have the ability to spot indications of driver inattentiveness, concentration, as well as other risky driving habits that can cause collisions.

 ### Methodology:
 The project will use a combination of computer vision techniques, deep learning algorithms, and sensor data to capture the driver's behavior.
 The system will track the driver's eye movements using a camera mounted on the dashboard, facial expressions using facial recognition software, and head gesture movements using a gyroscopic sensor.The machine learning algorithm will be trained using a dataset of driving scenarios to identify different patterns of driver behavior that may lead to accidents.
 The system will then use real-time data to identify if the driver is exhibiting any dangerous behavior and send an alert to the driver to correct the behavior.